 What to Do During the Cartagena Independence Festivities

 The main attraction during the celebration of Cartagena’s independence is a massive parade.
 There used to be two big parades, one on Thursday and one on the 11th itself.
-The last few years, partly because of where the 11th has fallen on the calendar and partly because the National Beauty Pageant was temporarily moved to another time of the year (more on that below), there has just been one massive parade on the November 11th.
-It appears that will be the case again in 2018.
+The last few years, partly because of where the 11th has fallen on the calendar and partly because the National Beauty Pageant was temporarily moved to another time of the year (more on that below), there has just been one massive parade on the Thursday before the 11th.
+That is also the case for 2019

 The main parade(s) goes down the Avenida Santander starting at the entrance of Crespo and along the waterfront to the end of the Centro at Parque La Marina.
 Tickets can be bought to sit on bleachers in front of the walls in Centro or parade goers can see the action from the streets in Marbella and El Cabrero.